 Jonathan is a Partner in the Real Estate department and has experience in all areas of corporate tax, with an emphasis on property investment, development, finance and funds work.
 He acts for a variety of institutional clients, investors, developers, local authorities and charities, advising on both direct and indirect taxes (including Stamp Duty Land Tax and VAT).

-Jonathan contributes regular articles to trade publications and is often a speaker at conferences, including the London Residential Development Funding Conference 2015 and 2016.
+Legal 500, 2018 describes Jonathan as a 'very capable real estate specialist'.
+Jonathan contributes regular articles to trade publications and is often a speaker at conferences, including the London Residential Development Funding Conference.

 - Advising property investors on the establishment of various fund structures for holding shopping centre investments (including advice relating to associated acquisitions and disposals).